-How you lead is just as important as what you are doing.
+How you lead is just as important as what you’re doing.

 That underlying belief can make the difference between success and failure in a complex, changing world.

-CEOs who understand the importance of a leadership strategy are explicit about the kind of leadership they need to achieve the business strategy.
-To set their leadership strategy, they first examine the key drivers of the business for implications for leadership, according to CCL’s Bill Pasmore.
+CEOs who understand the importance of a leadership strategy are explicit about the kind of leadership they need to achieve their organization’s business strategy.
+And to set their leadership strategy, they first examine the key leadership drivers of the business to understand the implications for leadership.

-Key drivers can be identified by examining each business strategy or initiative and asking a few fundamental questions:
+Key leadership drivers can be identified by examining each business strategy or initiative and asking a few fundamental questions, such as:

 - What is most important to competitive success and mission completion?

-- Is this something that the organization is positioned to do better than its competitors?
+- Is this something that our organization is positioned to do better than our competitors?

 - Will doing this well translate directly into continued or future success?

-- Would not doing this well cause the organization to fail?
+- Would not doing this well cause our organization to fail?

-A good leadership strategy takes all of these factors into account.
+Once you’ve answered these questions, use them to create a strong leadership strategy that takes all of these factors into account.
 Simply having all of the leadership positions on the organizational chart filled or hiring talented individuals will not produce the leadership that is required to implement strategy, lead change, and drive innovation.

 Being explicit about what your organization’s leadership drivers are, and knowing how they connect to your organization’s leadership strategy, is what separates the successful organizations from the merely mediocre.